cosmos/cosmos-sdk/docs/migrations/keyring.md

 This guide describes how to migrate your keyrings.

-The migration process is handled by the following CLI command:
+The following command migrates your keyrings:

 ```bash
 Usage